Cebu Pacific: Corporate affairs

 Cebu Pacific operations are headquartered at the Cebu Pacific Building along Domestic Road in Pasay., while it is domiciled (official business address) within Robinsons Galleria Cebu City.
 The airline is a subsidiary of JG Summit Holdings.

 Partnerships

 Cebu Pacific was the only Philippines-based member airline of Northwest Airlines' WorldPerks award travel program.
 WorldPerks offered regular travelers the ability to obtain free tickets, first-class upgrades on flights and other types of rewards.
 On August 1, 2006, Northwest and Cebu Pacific ended their mileage-accrual agreement.

-On May 16, 2016, Cebu Pacific became a founding member of the world's largest low-cost carrier alliance, Value Alliance.
-It joined other pioneer members Singapore's Scoot, South Korea's Jeju Air, Thailand's Nok Air and NokScoot, Tigerair, Tigerair Australia, and Japan's Vanilla Air in the low-cost carrier network.
-Cebu Pacific is also currently the only Philippine carrier which is a member of an airline alliance.
+On May 16, 2016, Cebu Pacific became a founding member of the world's largest low-cost carrier alliance, Value Alliance, becoming the only Philippines-based carrier to be a member of an alliance.
+It joined other pioneer members such as Scoot, Jeju Air, Nok Air and NokScoot, Tigerair, Tigerair Australia, and Vanilla Air in the low-cost carrier network.

 Subsidiaries

 Cebgo

 Cebgo is the airline's regional subsidiary.
 It operates an all-turboprop fleet of ATR 72-600 aircraft and is used in regional domestic routes.
 It was founded in May 2015 following the acquisition of Tigerair Philippines by Cebu Pacific.